thepaj/thebubblegame/README.md

 runs out.
 While the levels are progressing more bubbles are appearing and they are moving faster.

-Leaderboard feature is also implemented using firebase storage.
+Leaderboard list is also implemented using firebase storage.

 ## Overview